 Bonds Offered for Sale at Competitive Bid...
-The Board of Directors (the "Board") of Galveston County Municipal Utility District No. 44 (the "District"), is offering for sale at competitive bid \$5,600,000 Unlimited Tax Bonds, Series 2019 (the "Bonds").
+The Board of Directors (the "Board") of Galveston County Municipal Utility District No. 44 (the "District"), is offering for sale at competitive bid \$4,650,000 Unlimited Tax Bonds, Series 2021 (the "Bonds").

 Place and Time of Sale...
-The Board will receive bids at the designated meeting place outside the boundaries of the District, at South Shore Harbour Resort & Conference Center, 2500 South Shore Harbour Boulevard, League City, Texas 77573 11:00 A.M., Houston, Texas Time, Tuesday, March 5, 2019 and the bids will be publicly read at 4:00 P.M., Houston, Texas Time.
-Sealed bids, which must be submitted in duplicate on the Official Bid Form and plainly marked "Bid for Bonds," are to be addressed to "President and Board of Directors, Galveston County Municipal Utility District No. 44" and should be delivered to the District's Financial Advisor, RBC Capital Markets, LLC, 609 Main St., Suite 3600, Houston, Texas 77002, prior to 11:00 A.M., Houston, Texas Time, Tuesday, March 5, 2019.
+The Board will receive bids at the designated meeting place outside the boundaries of the District, at South Shore Harbour Resort & Conference Center, 2500 South Shore Harbour Boulevard, League City, Texas 77573 at 11:00 A.M., Central Time, on Tuesday, October 5, 2021 and the bids will be publicly read at 4:00 P.M., Central Time.
+Sealed bids, which must be submitted in duplicate on the Official Bid Form and plainly marked "Bid for Bonds," are to be addressed to "President and Board of Directors, Galveston County Municipal Utility District No. 44" and should be delivered to the District's Financial Advisor, RBC Capital Markets, LLC, 609 Main St., Suite 3600, Houston, Texas 77002, prior to 11:00 A.M., Central Time, Tuesday, October 5, 2021.
 Any bid received after such scheduled time for receipt of bids will not be accepted and will be returned unopened.

 Electronic Bidding Procedure . . .
 Any prospective bidder that intends to submit an electronic bid must submit its electronic bid through the facilities of PARITY.
-Bidders must submit, prior to 11:00 A.M., Houston, Texas Time, Tuesday, March 5, 2019, SIGNED Official Bid Forms, in duplicate, to Matthew E. Dustin, RBC Capital Markets, LLC, 609 Main St. Suite 3600, Houston, Texas 77002.
+Bidders must submit, prior to 11:00 A.M., Central Time, Tuesday, October 5, 2021, two (2) SIGNED copies of the Official Bid Forms, to Mr. Loren Morales, RBC Capital Markets, LLC, 609 Main St. Suite 3600, Houston, Texas 77002.
 Subscription to the i-Deal's BIDCOMP Competitive Bidding System is required in order to submit an electronic bid.
 The District will neither confirm any subscription nor be responsible for the failure of any prospective bidder to subscribe.
-Electronic bids must be received via PARITY in the manner described below, prior to 11:00 A.M., Houston, Texas Time, on Tuesday, March 5, 2019.
+Electronic bids must be received via PARITY in the manner described below, prior to 11:00 A.M., Central Time, on Tuesday, October 5, 2021.

-Electronic bids must be submitted via PARITY in accordance with this Official Notice of Sale, prior to 11:00 P.M., Houston, Texas Time, but no bid will be received after the time for receiving bids specified above.
+Electronic bids must be submitted via PARITY in accordance with this Official Notice of Sale, prior to 11:00 A.M., Central Time, but no bid will be received after the time for receiving bids specified above.
 An electronic bid made through the facilities of PARITY shall be deemed a sealed, irrevocable offer to purchase the Bonds on the terms provided in the Official Notice of Sale, and shall be binding upon the bidder as if made by a signed, sealed bid delivered to the District.
 The District shall not be responsible for any malfunction or mistake made by, or as a result of the use of the facilities of, PARITY, the use of such facilities being the sole risk of the prospective bidder.